 Generally speaking, indicators can be divided into two broad group sets.
-The first set are the traditional indicators that use a rolling window to define a “look back period.”
-For example, a Simple Moving Average (SMA) with a 20 period look back, will calculate a simple moving average looking at the most recent 20 candles.
+The first set is the traditional indicators that use a rolling window to define a “look back period.”
+For example, a Simple Moving Average (SMA) with a 20-period look back, will calculate a simple moving average looking at the most recent 20 candles.
 Each new candle will move the “rolling period” forward.
 Each data point represents the average of the previous 20 candles.
-Almost all indicators work this way – with a rolling look back window.
+Almost all indicators work this way – with a rolling look-back window.
 That is what the numeric values in indicator settings typically represent: the number of candles (or periods) that the indicator looks back and rolls with.

-This fact highlights one of the major challenges with this type of indicator: the user cannot control the start point, and there is no mechanism to reset or control the indicator at a point-in-time when the status quo has changed.
-This is the challenge that anchoring addresses and why it is useful on this type of indicator.
+This fact highlights one of the major challenges with this type of indicator: the user cannot control the start point, and there is no mechanism to reset or control the indicator at a point in time when the status quo has changed.
+This is the challenge that anchoring addresses and why it is useful for this type of indicator.

 The On Balance Volume indicator (OBV) is a momentum indicator that is not an oscillator.
 It collects and aggregates data about volume flow in order to help gauge changes or movements in the underlying market for a given asset.
 The indicator is not new, having been around since the early 1960s.
 It was first proposed by Joseph Granville in his book “New Key to Stock Market Profits.”
 This indicator is sometimes described as a momentum indicator, but it generally represents data about volume more than price movement.